fortran01/dotcursor/README.md

 # dotcursor

-This project helps you create the .cursorignore and other files that .cursorrules will refer to.
+This project helps you create the files that .cursorrules will refer to.

 ## Features